 Signing up for Global Entry or TSA PreCheck is simple and straightforward.
 You’ll fill out an online application and pay the fee with one of the credit cards mentioned above.
 From there you will head to a certified enrollment center for a short interview (bring your passport), fingerprinting and a photo.
 If everything checks out, you should get the OK within a week or two.

 Unfortunately, it’s not smooth sailing for Global Entry right now as the federal government deals with a massive backlog of applications.
 Getting conditional approval for the program can take many months, but make sure to read our guide on how to get your Global Entry Interview scheduled faster.

 Your first time through the PreCheck lane, you’ll wonder why it took you so long to join the program.
 The security lines are often drastically shorter, but that’s only half of the benefit.
 You get to leave your shoes, a belt and a light jacket on while going through security.
 Your laptop and the carry-on approved liquids in your bag can also stay put as they go through the baggage screeners.

 All of the credit cards listed above offer a credit for either program.
 Global Entry costs $100 for a five-year membership, while PreCheck costs $85.
 That makes it an easy choice: Go for Global Entry as it includes PreCheck.

-Thrifty Tip: You can even use the credit from these credit cards to pay the application fee for a friend or significant other.
+Thrifty Tip: Already have Global Entry or TSA PreCheck membership?
+You can use the credit from these credit cards to pay the application fee for a friend, family member, or significant other.
 Read more about that here.